huggingface/transformers/docs/source/en/custom_models.md

 </hfoption>
 <hfoption id="ResnetModelForImageClassification">

 The `forward` method needs to be rewrittten to calculate the loss for each logit if labels are available.
-Otherwise, the Resnet model class is the same.
+Otherwise, the ResNet model class is the same.

 > [!TIP]
 > Add `config_class` to the model class to enable [AutoClass](#autoclass-support) support.